 The hodograph is enabled if the plotted data includes wind fields.
 It can be rotated into 3D by clicking and dragging the right mouse button.
-You can zoom in/out by holding down Shift and right-clicking and dragging up/down or by using the scroll wheel on the mouse.
+Zoom in/out by holding down Shift and right-clicking and dragging up/down or by using the scroll wheel on the mouse.
 To reset the hodograph, use Ctrl+R.